Published on 18-May-2023

 Comprehensive Vital Sign Assessment

-Checking the vital signs of structures involves various methods of NDT to capture clear data on strength, uniformity, thickness, defects, permeability, and corrosion.
-NDT technologies like ultrasonics, rebound hammers, corrosion sensors, and electrical resistivity testers can capture crucial data on strength, uniformity, thickness, defects, permeability, and corrosion, informing critical maintenance decisions.
+Checking the vital signs of structures involves various Methods of NDT to capture clear data on strength, uniformity, thickness, defects, permeability, and corrosion.
+NDT technologies like ultrasonics, Rebound Hammers, corrosion sensors, and electrical resistivity testers can capture crucial data on strength, uniformity, thickness, defects, permeability, and corrosion, informing critical maintenance decisions.
 The data from these vital sign assessments can be the difference between a functional valuable asset and structural failure.

 Advanced Structural Imaging

 Just like when you have an X-ray or ultrasound test to visualize what is happening inside your body, similar imaging tests need to be done for structures.
-Ground-penetrating radar (GPR), ultrasound, and Eddy current technologies can detect objects, rebars, and defects within structures and assess the concrete thickness, rebar cover, and diameter.
+Ground Penetrating Radar (GPR), ultrasound, and Eddy current technologies can detect objects, rebars, and defects within structures and assess the concrete thickness, rebar cover, and diameter.
 Recent advances have made these devices portable, ergonomic, and easy to use and in the more advanced cases, with 3D visualization and augmented reality capabilities for in-depth analysis.

 Incorporating these three components into the SHM strategy eliminates any element of guesswork with clear diagnostic data.
 For predictive healthcare to work for all structures, it’s imperative to not only have an accurate view of its current condition but also to centralize all data consistently.
 Creating a digital twin is fast becoming the most popular way to do this, by connecting all asset data with a real-time representation of the structure.